-Like it or not, we’re going through a period of time where the amount of content being produced is massive.
-As a result, the attention span of readers has reduced over the past few years and short-form content is making a comeback.
+Like it or not, we’re going through a period where the amount of content being produced is massive.
+As a result, the attention span of readers has reduced over the past few years, and short-form content is returning.
 Short-form content is easier to share and can be consumed on small screens like smartphones.

 In the case of long-form content, infinite scroll is a design trend that has become popular.
 As the name suggests, it allows users to continuously scroll and read new content without loading a new page.
 Learn more about the infinite scroll and how to improve it for better results here.

 Lazy loading is an easy-to-implement browser enhancement technique that significantly reduces the time it takes for your visitor to load your page.
 It only loads resources above the fold, reducing the browser’s time to render the page.

 In other words, it increases performance for users that care about speed, making it a win-win for everyone.

 3. Serve responsive ads